Tailings Management

 MANAGEMENT AND PERFORMANCE IN TAILINGS

-Brief summaries of our management approach and annual performance related to tailings management are provided with the following links with additional information following below.
+Our Tailings Management Policy, along with brief summaries of our tailings management approach and annual performance are provided at the following links with additional information below.

 Management Approach